ax9587/ESHOP-SERVER/README.md

       }
     ],

+2-No Production Deployment
+To update your Production Deployment, push to the "main" branch.

 ##_**DISCLAIMER**_
 This project has moved maintainers and is no longer developed here.
 The up to date template can be found [here](https://github.com/rennemannd/MERN-Template).